Meredith is a writer and feminist organizer since the late Sixties. Her most recent book is A Road Unforeseen: Women Fight the Islamic State (2016).

 Matthew is a writer, poet and anarchist organizer affiliated with the Metropolitan Anarchist Coordinating Council.
 He serves as co-editor of the radical artists’ imprint Cicada Press and is studying Cultural Anthropology in the PhD program at CUNY Graduate Center.

-Rivan is an educator with the New York City Department of Education.
-Her family fled the Baath regime from the Kurdish region of Iraq, lived in refugee camps in Iran, and since have lived in exile for most of their life until the Kurds were given semi-autonomy in Iraq"
+Rivan is an educator with New York City Department of Education.
+Her family fled the Baath regime from the Kurdish region of Iraq, and lived in refugee camps in Iran until they were granted political asylum to the United States.

 Elizabeth Miller is a Middle East Studies Master's student at CUNY Graduate Center where she researches violence and terrorism.
 Her focus is on emphasizing intercultural dialogue for a better understanding of other world regions.